ORNL-QCI/qiree/doc/main/installation.rst

 or download it from the GitHub-generated `zip file`_.

-, you can configure, build, and test using the provided helper script:
+You can configure, build, and test using the provided helper script:

 .. code-block:: console